 Fostering public-private partnerships to accelerate research

 A major achievement to accelerate HIV cure research and lighten the red-tape burden for pre-clinical studies was the development of a Common Material Transfer Agreement (cMTA) by the IAS ICG for combinational use of marketed compound in antiretroviral therapy.
 The finalization of the agreement, approved by ViiV Healthcare, Gilead, Bristol-Myers Squibb, Johnson & Johnson and Merck, was announced in January 2016.
 To find out more about the role of the cMTA and its anticipated impact in the field, please read the IAS blog article, co-authored by members of the Towards an HIV Cure ICG.

 Advocating for increased funding for HIV cure research

-The most recent edition of the resource tracking paper, Global Investment in HIV Cure Research and Development in 2016, shows that global investments in HIV cure funding grew again last year, to a record $268 million.
+The most recent edition of the resource tracking paper, Global Investment in HIV Cure Research and Development in 2018, estimates that a record US$323.9 million was invested in cure research last year, representing a 12% increase over 2017.

 Stimulating innovative and original research